On this page

 Deferred interest

 Medical credit cards sometimes offer deferred interest, which is similar to a 0% APR credit card, but there’s a catch.
-You’re only charged no interest if you pay your balance in full before the end of the promotional period.
+Not all transactions are eligible for promotional financing, and you may be charged interest if you do not pay your balance in full before the end of the promotional period.
 If not, the card issuer charges interest retroactively from the purchase date.
-That means you could pay off 99% of your bill and still have to pay all the interest on the full balance, from the time of purchase.
+That means you could pay off 99% of your bill and still have to pay all the interest on the full balance from the time of purchase.

 Higher medical costs

-If your provider knows you’re paying with a medical credit card, they might push you to get more expensive or additional procedures.
-According to the Consumer Financial Protection Bureau, at least one of these financial providers encourages medical offices to upsell customers on more or pricier services.
+If your doctor’s office knows you’re paying with a medical credit card or similar financial product, they might push you to get more expensive or additional procedures.
+The Consumer Financial Protection Bureau reports that some financial institutions encourage using these products as a way to upsell customers on pricier services that they wouldn’t otherwise agree to.

 Missing out on financial assistance